 3. Regulatory frameworks and controls

 A cyber security framework, which provides a collection of best practices, regulations, resources, and security processes, can be implemented to safeguard an organization’s information and business activities.
-Control, on the other hand, is a technique used by the company to counter threats and vulnerabilities.
+Conversely, control is a technique the company uses to counter threats and vulnerabilities.

 - National Institute of Standards and Technology (NIST)